apple/swift-algorithms/Guides/Joined.md

-`JoinedBySequence`, `JoinedByClosureSequence`, `JoinedByCollection`, and `JoinedByClosureCollection` conform to `LazySequenceProtocol` when the base sequence conforms. `JoinedByCollection` and `JoinedByClosureCollection` also conform to `LazyCollectionProtocol` and `BidirectionalCollection` when the base collection conforms.
+`JoinedBySequence`, `JoinedByClosureSequence`, `JoinedByCollection`, and `JoinedByClosureCollection` conform to `LazySequenceProtocol` when the base sequence conforms. `JoinedByCollection` and `JoinedByClosureCollection` also conform to `BidirectionalCollection` when the base collection conforms.